CUNY-CL/wikipron/languages/wikipron/frequencies/README.md

 [Leipzig Corpora Collection](https://wortschatz.uni-leipzig.de/en/download/)
 and merging those counts into [our corresponding TSVs](../tsv/).
 [grab\_wortschatz\_data.py](grab_wortschatz_data.py) downloads
-and unpacks the tars provided by the aforementioned Corpora Collection.
+and unpacks the TARs provided by the aforementioned Corpora Collection.
 [merge.py](merge.py) merges in the word frequency counts with our TSVs such that, for the languages covered by the Corpora Collection, we end up with three column TSVs: